Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 - An OCI identity uses the `oci:` scheme and the registry, repository, and version accepted by the existing registry artifact handler.
 A legacy `br:` reference is canonicalized by changing the scheme to `oci:` after applying the existing `br` parsing and normalization rules.
 - A Template Spec identity uses `ts:<subscriptionId>/<resourceGroup>/<templateSpec>:<version>` after expanding either a legacy or new alias.
-- A local identity is the normalized filesystem path described under **Local artifact scheme**.
+- A file identity is the normalized filesystem path described under **File artifact scheme**.

 Redirect matching uses the normalized identity returned by the artifact handler.
 It does not treat different tags as equivalent, resolve a tag to a digest, or perform a registry request merely to canonicalize a reference.